 Web pages are read-only but did you know that it is possible to edit the content of a web page directly in your web browser.
 This step-by-step tutorial explains how you can easily edit the content of any web page using Developer Tools.
-I’ve used Chrome but Developer tools are available in all browsers including Firefox and Safari.
+I’ve used Google Chrome for this example but Developer tools are available in all browsers including Mozilla Firefox and Safari.

 - Open any web page inside Chrome and select the text on the web page that you wish to edit.

 - Right-click the selected text and choose Inspect Element in the contextual menu.